north-numerical-computing/cpfloat/README.md

 # Developer dependencies

 Testing the MEX interface requires the function `float_params`, which is [available on GitHub](https://github.com/higham/float_params).
-The unit tests for the C implementation in `test/cpfloat_test.ts` require the [check unit testing framework for C](https://libcheck.github.io/check) and the [subunit protocol](https://github.com/testing-cabal/subunit).
+The unit tests for the C implementation in `test/cpfloat_test.ts` require the [check unit testing framework for C](https://libcheck.github.io/check), including the [`checkmk`](https://github.com/libcheck/check/tree/master/checkmk) script, and the [subunit protocol](https://github.com/testing-cabal/subunit).

 # Installation